Lenardlim/NASA_space_app_ORIX_hackathon_2020/README.md

 # WhatsApp Chatbot &nbsp;<img src="http://i.imgur.com/bhJe078.png" width="30px" height="30px"/>
-A Whatsapp AI chatbot concept for ORIX to process borrower applications  [Whatsapp](https://web.whatsapp.com) The Chatbot is the front end of the Straight Through Processing.
+A Whatsapp AI chatbot concept for ORIX to process borrower applications  [Whatsapp](https://web.whatsapp.com) <br>

+The Chatbot is the front end of the Straight Through Processing.
 It is supported by an AI Credit Model and an analytics dashboard at the backend.

 <br>